Dynamically induced cascading failures in power grids: Results

 i.e., it is the minimum of the shortest path lengths of the paths $a\rightarrow i$, $a\rightarrow j$, $b\rightarrow i$ and $b\rightarrow j$, plus the effective distance between the two vertices $a$ and $b$.

-Fig.~\ref{fig:Cascade propagation color map} shows that the effective distance is able to capture well the properties of the spatial propagation of the cascade over the network from the location of the initial shock.
-The figure refers to the case of Spanish grid topology with heterogeneous coupling (see Section \ref{sec:StatisticsOfCascades}).
+Fig.~\ref{fig:Cascade propagation color map} shows that the effective distance is capable of capturing well the properties of the spatial propagation of the cascade over the network from the location of the initial shock.
+The figure refers to the case of the Spanish grid topology with heterogeneous coupling (see Figs. \ref{fig:Spanish map and single line cuts} and \ref{fig:Histograms of line cuts}).
 The temporal evolution of one particular cascade event, which is started by an initial exogenous damage of the edge marked as ``Trigger'', is reported.
 Network edges are color-coded based on the actual arrival time of the cascade in panel (a), and compared to a color code based instead on their effective distance from the trigger line in panel (b).
 Edges far away from the trigger line, in terms of effective distance, have brighter colors than edges close to the trigger.
 Similarly, lines at which the cascade arrives later are brighter than lines affected immediately.
 The figure clearly indicates that effective distance and arrival time are highly correlated, i.e., the cascade propagates throughout the network reaching earlier those edges that are closer according to the definition of effective distance.
-The relation between the effective distance of a line from the initial trigger and the time it takes for this line to be affected by the cascade is further investigated in the scatter plot of Fig. \ref{fig:Cascade propagation plot}.
-The reported fit indicates that the two quantities are related by an approximate linear relationship with regression coefficient $R\approx 0.83$.
-This means that the cascade propagates with a nearly constant speed through the network when an appropriate measure of distance, such as the effective distance defined above, is adopted \cite{Hines2017}.
-In contrast, a measure of distance solely based on the topology of the network, such as a standard graph distance equal to the number of edges in the shortest path, shows a weaker correlation with the actual arrival time of the cascade (see Supplemental Material).
+The relation between the effective distance of a line from the initial trigger and the time it takes for this line to be affected by the cascade is further investigated in the scatter plot of Fig.~\ref{fig:Cascade propagation plot}.
+We observe a substantial correlation between arrival time and shortest distance, indicating the possibility of an effective speed of cascading failures across the network.
+The mean correlation between cascade arrival time and effective distance, $\left< R_\text{eff.}^2 \right>\approx0.91$, is larger than between the arrival time and simple graph-theoretic distance, $\left< R_\text{graph}^2 \right>\approx0.88$.
+See Supplementary Note 5 for details and \cite{Hines2017} for further discussion on propagation of cascades.